OpenGeoMetadata/opengeometadata.github.io/docs/upgrading.md

 ------
 ## Tools and techniques for upgrading

-The following tools include three options for upgrading GeoBlacklight 1.0 metadata into OGM Aardvark.
+The following options are three ways to upgrade GBL 1.0 metadata into OGM Aardvark.
 The figures include references to Solr, the search index that powers a GeoBlacklight instance.

 ### Option 1: Re-run the metadata pipeline with a new crosswalk